Admissibility procedure

 Under Section 51(2) of the Asylum Act, as amended in July 2018, an application is inadmissible where:

-Since 2019, the NDGAP has not provided the number of inadmissibility decisions, claiming that it does not have the data.[1]
+From 2019 to 2022, the NDGAP has not provided the number of inadmissibility decisions, claiming that it does not have the data.[1]
 In 2022, one inadmissible decision was issued based on Section 51(2)d) of the Asylum Act.[2]
+In 2023, the NDGAP again claimed that they did not have the data.[3]

 Article 33(2)(e) of the recast Asylum Procedures Directive, providing that an application by a dependant of the applicant who has consented to their case being part of an application made on their behalf is inadmissible, has not been transposed into Hungarian legislation.